sclorg/s2i-python-container/README.md

 * **APP_MODULE**

-    Used to run the application with gunicorn, as documented [here](http://docs.gunicorn.org/en/latest/run.html#gunicorn).
+    Used to run the application with Gunicorn, as documented [here](http://docs.gunicorn.org/en/latest/run.html#gunicorn).
-    This variable specifies a WSGI callable with the pattern `MODULE_NAME:VARIABLE_NAME`, where `MODULE_NAME` is a full dotted path of a module, and `VARIABLE_NAME` refers to a WSGI callable inside the specified module.
+    This variable specifies a WSGI callable with the pattern `MODULE_NAME:VARIABLE_NAME`, where `MODULE_NAME` is the full dotted path of a module, and `VARIABLE_NAME` refers to a WSGI callable inside the specified module.
     Gunicorn will look for a WSGI callable named `application` if not specified.